Fuchs/stashstream/README.md

-# stash stream server side script
+# Stash stream python script

 This script provides an easy way to see stash git commits in your JIRA activity stream.
 It relies on the web hooks plugin (or any other way to call an URL on every commit)